Carvas91/carlosportfolio.github.io/_portfolio/portfolio_1.md

 collection: portfolio
 ---

-This is a machine learning web application that predicts obesity levels based on user input using a pre-trained model.
-The app uses FastAPI for the backend and is designed to take multiple user inputs related to health and lifestyle to classify obesity levels.
+This project is a Python-based obesity level prediction app using a Random Forest model built with scikit-learn.
+The pipeline was managed using DVC, and the app was deployed on Render Cloud using FastAPI for the backend.
+The model predicts obesity levels based on various health and lifestyle inputs.

 [Check the code](https://github.com/Carvas91/Obesity_prediction/)
 [Try the app](https://obesity-prediction-fmsx.onrender.com/)